umar-7w4/Distributed-Task-Scheduler/README.md

 ## Future Enhancements

-- **Task Prioritization**: Implement the ability to prioritize tasks based on client-defined rules.
+- **Task Prioritization**: Implement the ability to prioritize tasks based on client defined rules.
 - **Docker Task Execution**: Enable the system to execute tasks inside Docker containers, allowing for more complex and isolated workloads.
-- **Metrics and Monitoring**: Add Prometheus and Grafana for real-time monitoring of the system’s performance and task statuses.
+- **Metrics and Monitoring**: Add Prometheus and Grafana for real time monitoring of the system’s performance and task statuses.
 - **Better Fault Recovery**: Improve fault detection mechanisms and speed up worker recovery after failure.
 - **Job Dependencies**: Allow clients to submit jobs that depend on the completion of other jobs.